-The Authority is an authorized issuer of GNMA and FNMA Mortgage-Backed Securities (MBS).
+The Authority is an authorized participant in the GNMA and FNMA Mortgage-Backed Securities (MBS) programs.
 Through the MBS programs, GNMA and FNMA guarantee securities that are backed by pools of mortgage loans originated or purchased by the Authority.
 These mortgage loan securitizations are treated as sales for accounting and reporting purposes.
 Upon the sale, the Authority no longer recognizes the mortgage loans receivable in the Statements of Net Position.

-(i) Allowance for Loan Losses
+(h) Allowance for Loan Losses

 The Authority provides for losses when a specific need for an allowance is identified.
 The provision for loan losses charged or credited to operating expense is the amount necessary, in management's judgment, to maintain the allowance at a level it believes sufficient to cover losses in collection of loans.
 Estimates of future losses involve the exercise of management's judgment and assumptions with respect to future conditions.
 The principal factors considered by management in determining the adequacy of the allowance are the composition of the loan portfolio, historical loss experience and delinquency statistics, economic conditions, the value and adequacy of collateral, and the current level of the allowance.
-The allowance for loan losses was reduced by \$15,733,817 and \$6,046,475 for the years ended June 30, 2016 and 2015, respectively.
+The allowance for loan losses was reduced by \$1,705,169 for the year ended June 30, 2015.
+The allowance for loan losses was increased by \$22,953,133 for the year ended June 30, 2014.

-(j) Mortgage servicing rights
+(i) Mortgage servicing rights

-The Authority pays servicing release premiums when purchasing single family mortgage loans from participating lenders.
+The Authority pays servicing release premiums when purchasing loans from participating lenders.
 These premiums are capitalized at cost and amortized over the estimated life of the related mortgage loans, if those mortgage loans are securitized through either GNMA or FNMA while the Authority remains the servicer of the loans.
-Unamortized mortgage servicing right costs were included in other assets and totaled \$9,488,770 and \$3,865,139 as of June 30, 2016 and 2015, respectively.
+Unamortized mortgage servicing right costs were included in other assets and totaled \$3.865,139 and \$3.212,092 as of June 30, 2015 and 2014, respectively.

-(k) Other Real Estate Owned
+(i) Other Real Estate Owned

-Other real estate owned represents current investments in single family dwellings and multi-family developments, acquired primarily through foreclosure, and is stated at the lower of cost or fair value less estimated disposal costs.
-On a non-recurring basis, the properties' fair values are updated by comparing them to similar properties.
-The Authority's portfolio of real estate owned is classified as a Level 2 in the fair value hierarchy.
+Other real estate owned represents current investments in single family dwellings and multi-family property, acquired primarily through foreclosure, and is stated at the lower of cost or fair value less estimated disposal costs.
 Gains and losses from the disposition of other real estate owned are reported separately in the Statements of Revenues, Expenses, and Changes in Net Position.